-Before taking any Liberal Arts courses, a student whose native language is not English must submit: 1) a TOEFL score of 88 or higher, or 2) a passing grade in ESL IV or 3) a passing grade on the NEC Test of English Proficiency.
+Before taking any Liberal Arts courses, a student whose native language is not English must submit: 1) a TOEFL score of 88 or higher, or 2) a passing grade in ESL IV.

 Undergraduate students may apply ESL credits toward certain degree or diploma requirements.
 FESL credits may not be applied toward degree or diploma requirements.